 This module creates an efficient and superior visualization of a plume that can be sent directly to the viewer for rendering.
-Sequential\subset outputs a specialized version of a sequentially subset plume that is suitable for VRML export for 3D printing to create full color physical models using 3D Systems technology.
+The intersection_shell module outputs a specialized version of a sequentially subset plume that is suitable for VRML export for 3D printing to create full color physical models.

-For output to 3D Systems 3D printing, please jump to the Issues for 3D Printing topic.
+For output to 3D printing, please jump to the Issues for 3D Printing topic.

-Without intersection\shell it is very difficult if not impossible to create a VRML file suitable for printing, especially with complex models.
+Without intersection_shell it is very difficult if not impossible to create a VRML file suitable for printing, especially with complex models.